Biarritz make winning return to Top 14 despite off-field issues - RFI

 Paris (AFP)

-Biarritz returned to the Top 14 with a 27-15 victory over Bordeaux-Begles on Saturday in their first match in the French top flight since suffering relegation in 2014.
+Biarritz returned to the Top 14 with a 27-15 victory over Bordeaux-Begles on Saturday in their first match in the French top flight since suffering relegation in 2014, while Racing 92 beat Parisian rivals Stade Francais.

 The first match of the season in the Basque Country did not disappoint.

-Biarritz were roared on by a vocal home crowd despite the club president has threatened to move the team almost 1,000km north to Lille.
+Biarritz were roared on by a vocal home crowd despite the club president threatening this week to move the team almost 1,000km north to Lille.

 "We are very satisfied.
 We wanted a quick start and to try to show that we can be competitive -- I hope we've done that," said sporting director Matthew Clarkin.